 If you group them the other way round, the handle (tube object) will penetrate the object.
-So, when creating a object like a mug, take care which order you group things.
+So, when creating an object like a mug, make sure that you maintain the proper order when grouping things.

-After your modelling is done, let’s change the color of your model.
+After your modelling is completed, we can change the color.

-and you can select from a number of default colors.
-Or, you can use a color code instead.
+Click Shape tab ＞ Solid ＞ Preset and you can select from a number of default colors or you can use a color code instead.

 Finally, let’s export the model.

 Select the red borders on the upper right, and click export.

 A window will appear.
 For this tutorial, please select .OBJ format.